appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 $output_path = env_has_key("AC_OUTPUT_DIR")
 ```

 After this you need to add some parameters in your custom script.
-Above parameters should be added right after global variables.
+Below parameters should be added right after global variables.

 ```ruby
 AC_COMPILER_INDEX_STORE_ENABLE = "NO"